Paranormal Activity: The Ghost Dimension: Release

 The film was originally slated for October 25, 2013, and was then delayed to October 2014.
 On September 17, 2014, it was announced that the film would be subtitled The Ghost Dimension, and that it was set to be released on March 13, 2015.
 On January 27, 2015, Paramount Pictures announced that it had pushed the release date back to October 23, 2015, where it was finally released in 3D and RealD 3D.

 In July, Paramount announced that it had struck a deal with AMC Entertainment and Cineplex Entertainment to make Scouts Guide to the Zombie Apocalypse and Ghost Dimension available digitally, 17 days after they drop below 300 theaters, as part of a larger experiment, and asked other theaters to join in.
 In return, Paramount would share an undisclosed portion of proceeds of the VOD revenues.
 Per industry sources, Paramount is giving participating exhibitors an estimated 2-4% share of their digital revenue made between the time the film drops below 300 theaters and 90 days after its opening date.
 Those agreeing to Paramount's formula includes AMC, Canada's Cineplex, National Amusements, and Alamo Drafthouse.
 But many circuits including Regal Cinema, Cinemark, and Carmike have rejected Paramount's offer to release in VOD.
 This would mean that Ghost Dimension will only go out in roughly 1,350 North American theaters when opening on October 23—compared to 2,883 theaters for the last title and well north of 3,000 theaters for each of the previous three films.
 According to early pre-release tracking, the film was pacing to open to $10–12 million in the United States and Canada—despite the fact the film had the added benefit of 3D pricing, a first for the series—compared to $18.3 million for Paranormal Activity: The Marked Ones.
 The reason why Paramount carried out this approach and experimented with these two younger demographic genre movies—which many believe to be a box office failure—was because of the theatrical failure of MGM's Hot Tub Time Machine 2.
 Rob Moore, vice chairman of Paramount Pictures said, "There is no question that we are going to do less theatrically, but I believe we will make it up digitally.
 This is about the long-term health of the business, so there is not this long period of time when a consumer can't watch a movie."

 International

 The film was released in the United Kingdom and Ireland on October 21, 2015.

+Home media

+The film grossed $1.5 million in home sales.